Hi, Andreas here.

+I am a PhD Candidate in Information Science in the Luddy School of Informatics, Computing, and Engineering at Indiana University Bloomington.
+My research interest is interactive information visualization in virtual reality (VR).
 Born and raised in Germany, I hold a B.A. in Media Studies from Eberhard Karls University in Tuebingen and an M.A. in Communications from Berlin University of the Arts.
 From early on, I developed a deep interest in digital artifacts, most notably video and film.
-I have worked as a video journalist and cameraman on projects in Germany, France, India, and the US.
-Currently, I am a PhD Candidate in Information Science in the School of Informatics, Computing, and Engineering at Indiana University.
+After working as a video journalist and cameraman on projects in Germany, France, India, and the US, I decided to switch to a more technical education and started to pursue my PhD in Information Science, working with Dr. Katy Börner at Indiana University Bloomington.